Jorge0594/BatAlgorithm---Travelling-Salesman-Problem/README.md

 #### Bat.py

-Python class that contians all the necessary attributes of the bats.
+Python class that contains all the necessary attributes of the bats.

 #### BathAlgorithm.py